heroku/heroku-cli-plugin-ai/README.md

   $ heroku ai:models:create [MODEL_NAME] -a <value> [--as <value>] [--confirm <value>] [-r <value>]

 ARGUMENTS
-  MODEL_NAME  The name of the model to provision access for
+  MODEL_NAME  the name of the model to provision access for

 FLAGS
-  -a, --app=<value>     (required) The name of the Heroku app to attach the model to -r, --remote=<value>  git remote of app to use --as=<value>          alias name for model resource --confirm=<value>     overwrite existing config vars or existing add-on attachments
+  -a, --app=<value>     (required) the name of the Heroku app to attach the model to -r, --remote=<value>  git remote of app to use --as=<value>          alias name for model resource --confirm=<value>     overwrite existing config vars or existing add-on attachments